Moving answers faster from lab to life

 Currently, more than 5,000,000 Americans suffer from Alzheimer’s.
 This has profound implications for Arizona, with a population of more than 1,000,000 people over age 65 living today, expected to expand to 24,000,000 million by 2050.
 Recently, we joined forces with the world famous neuroscientists at Sun Banner Research Institute in order to work faster for answers to Alzheimer’s, Parkinson’s and other neurodegenerative diseases.
 Today, these neuroscientists are surrounded by new tools and new ideas from biologists, geneticists, engineers and technologists; all eager to crack the mysteries of human aging and neuro-debilitation.
 Already, we’re on to a diagnostic that will detect the onset of Alzheimer’s at a very early age.

 In a move that will change the face of medicine as we know it, Biodesign scientists are miniaturizing a potent technology designed to reveal the inner mechanisms of proteins.
 Once understood, we will have the key to all and every disease.
-Unfortunately, there’s an incorrigible traffic jam: with only three X-ray electron lasers in the world, scientists must compete for limited time to conduct their experiments.
-In the basement of the new Biodesign Institute C building (slated to open in spring 2018), chemists, engineers and physicists are working together to build a miniature version of what is currently an instrument the size of a football field.
+Unfortunately, there’s an incorrigible traffic jam: with a few X-ray electron lasers in the world, scientists must compete for limited time to conduct their experiments.
+In the basement of the new Biodesign Institute C building, chemists, engineers and physicists are working together to build a miniature version of what is currently an instrument the size of a football field.
 With success, researchers all over the world will have access to this affordable option, and together can pursue cures for disease and new forms of energy.

 In an effort to become a global hub for research and discovery and advance medical research that promises to save lives and vastly improve the quality of life for people who struggle with debilitating diseases like high blood pressure, stroke or cystic fibrosis, Biodesign researchers are seeking $20 million to build the world’s first compact X-ray free electron laser, which will further enhance ASU’s reputation as the nation’s most innovative research university.